 Task Force Iron Castle and 891st Engineer Battalion's 996th Engineer Construction Company begin a joint training mission with engineers of the Kuwait Land Forces at the Land Force Institute, constructing a Forward Operating Base and Command Post Exercise

+During the week of Jan.
+17, the 996th Engineer Construction Company begin a joint training mission with troops of the Kuwait Land Forces at the Land Force Institute.

+Engineers of the 996th ECC and the Kuwaiti soldiers met early Sunday, Jan.
+17 to conduct a brief about the day’s training.
+This process made easier by the presence of Spc.
+Joseph Wahballa, a Soldier of the 996th ECC who aided as a translator between U.S. forces and the Kuwaiti soldiers.

+Members of the 996th ECC instructed Kuwaiti troops on how to properly utilize HESCO bastions, a rapidly deployable barrier used to safeguard personnel, equipment, and protect against flooding.
+“The Kuwaitis don’t typically use HESCOs and have had little experience using them” said Staff Sgt.
+Nicholas Dubey, 996th’s project NCOIC.
+“We’re here primarily to help them learn how to properly set up HESCO barriers and help them understand basic Forward Operating Base (FOB) concepts like building an Entry Control Point (ECP), building access points, and making sure it’s the proper height for force protection purposes.”

 |Date Taken: